 We're going to use a particle system and a texture to make it look like you're surrounded by particles of light.
 Download the sample content

-You can make a different kind of world effect in Spark AR Studio using an object called the plane tracker.
+You can make a different kind of world effect in Meta Spark Studio using an object called the plane tracker.
 Objects in plane tracking effects will appear when the camera is pointed at a horizontal surface.

 Open the unfinished effect in the sample content folder to follow along.